Scroll To See More Images

 Primary Issue: Dryness

 Routine: For the majority of my life, I’ve had clear skin, but after puberty, I felt the need to develop a skin-care regimen to combat dryness.
-After trying tons of products from Aveeno to St. Ives to Ambi (I had the worst reaction to their products), I stumbled upon Trader Joe’s skin-care section!
-Now, my daily regimen is very simple, starting with Trader Joe’s Nourish All in One Facial Cleanser, followed by a few spritzes of Trader Joe’s Rose Water toner, and sealing it in with a little bit of Trader Joe’s Vitamin E Oil.
+After trying tons of products from Aveeno and St. Ives to Ambi (I had the worst reaction to their products), I stumbled upon Trader Joe’s skin-care section!
+Now, my daily regimen is very simple, starting with Trader Joe’s Nourish All-in-One Facial Cleanser, followed by a few spritzes of Trader Joe’s Rose Water Facial Toner, and sealing it in with a little bit of Vitamin E Oil

 Primary Issue: Adult Acne

-Routine: I started developing acne when I was 26 … 26!
+Routine: I started developing acne when I was 26—26!
 It was awful.
 I was embarrassed and confused as to why this would happen to me going into my late 20s.
-I tried hundreds of dollars’ worth of products before I found ones that actually worked for me (also went vegan).
+I tried hundreds of dollars’ worth of products before I found ones that actually worked for me (I also went vegan).
 I’m still dealing with a lot of hyperpigmentation and acne here and there, but it’s getting better.
-At night, I’m using Urban Skin Rx Clear Skin Cleansing Bar ($24).
+At night, I’m using Urban Skin Rx Clear Skin Cleansing Bar.

-This stuff is amazing and formulated for women of color.
-It’s powerful, yet it doesn’t dry out my skin.
-I also love the eucalyptus smell; very calming after a long day.
-After that, I tone with Glossier Solution ($24).
+After that, I tone with Glossier Solution ($24 at Glossier.).
 This toner has completely changed the texture of my skin.
 At first, I was scared at the idea of using an acid on my face nightly, but my skin really took to it.
 I’m running out of it, and I’m kinda freakin’ out.

 They both work great at drying out those nasty pimples.
 About three times a week I use a mask.
-It’s typically the same mask because I love it and it’s natural, which I’m all about, and it works at keeping my skin plump, clear, and smooth—Girl Undiscovered’s Stumbled Across Paradise Mask ($45, but totally worth it).
+It’s typically the same mask because I love it and it’s natural, which I’m all about, and it works at keeping my skin plump, clear, and smooth—Girl Undiscovered’s Stumbled Across Paradise Mask.
 I found this when my sister left it at my mom’s house over Christmas.

 Name: Dee Dee